 These are written assessments, usually two hours in length, usually held in schools in early November.
 Pre-interview written assessments will take place in the following subjects:

-Anglo-Saxon, Norse & Celtic, Asian & Middle Eastern Studies, Chemical Engineering, Economics, Engineering, English, Geography, History, History & Modern Languages, History & Politics, Human, Social & Political Sciences, Medicine, Natural Sciences, Psychological & Behavioural Sciences, Theology, Veterinary Medicine.
+Anglo-Saxon, Norse & Celtic, Asian & Middle Eastern Studies, Chemical Engineering (via Engineering and via Natural Sciences), Economics, Engineering, English, Geography, History, History & Modern Languages, History & Politics, Human, Social & Political Sciences, Land Economy, Medicine, Natural Sciences, Psychological & Behavioural Sciences, and Veterinary Medicine.

 At-interview written assessments

 These are written assessments, usually one hour in length, held at a similar time and at a similar location to the interviews.
-At-interview written assessments will take place in the following subjects: Archaeology, Architecture, Classics, Computer Science, History & Modern Languages, History of Art, Land Economy, Law, Linguistics, Modern & Medieval Languages.
+At-interview written assessments will take place in the following subjects: Archaeology, Architecture, Classics, Computer Science, History & Modern Languages, History of Art, Law, Linguistics, Modern & Medieval Languages and Theology, Religion and Philosophy of Religion.

 In Maths students sit a college test before interview.
 These questions are deliberately quite challenging and students discuss how to solve these problems during the interview using the work they did in the test as a starting point.